 v.
-Process for validating4 and collecting the relevant CCSBT CDS documents (Catch Monitoring Form, and depending on circumstances, Catch Tagging Form):-
+Process for validating and collecting the relevant CCSBT CDS documents (Catch Monitoring Form, and depending on circumstances, Catch Tagging Form):-

-Effective 1 January 2010, no SBT may be accepted for domestic sale, export or import, without the verified CCSBT CDS documentation.
 As with the farm sector, copies of all documents issued and received by Australia are provided to the CCSBT.
 Further, at the end of each fishing season AFMA conducts a level 1 audit of all SFR holders that have caught SBT.
 AFMA fisheries officers also conduct targeted compliance operations to inspect fishing boats at sea, in port, and also conduct random audits of fishing companies, fish receivers and export establishments.
 For further details, refer to Section 2.

 As provided previously (Section 2), AFMA has developed a CCSBT CDS handbook for SFR holders in the SBTF including the longline sector, describing the procedures that must be followed to comply with the CCSBT CDS.
 Compliance with the CCSBT CDS and other obligations is monitored in accordance with AFMA's National Compliance and Enforcement Policy.
 SFR holders must retain original copies of each CDR and CCSBT CDS document for five years from the date of completion to meet audit requirements.
-A schematic detailing the systematic verification of catch data for SBT and ERS for the longline sector is provided at Attachment 2.
+A schematic detailing the systematic verification of catch data for SBT and ERS for the longline sector is provided at Appendix 2.